The application deadline is February 15th. We accept a new cohort of students to begin in the fall of each year.

 Applicants must have at least an overall GPA of 3.0 and be a psychology major or have earned at least 18 hours in psychology (preferred courses include: Tests and Measurement, Child or Adolescent Psychology, Human Development, Statistics, Research Methods, Abnormal Psychology or Exceptionalities, and Learning or Cognition) or the equivalent coursework and work experience as deemed acceptable by the school psychology program faculty.

-All application materials are submitted to the Graduate College.
+All application materials are submitted to the College of Graduate Studies and Research.

 A completed application includes: